-- (1) The CEO must, by written notice given to the licensee revoke the suspension of a licence if the CEO is satisfied that the steps specified in the suspension notice have been taken. - (2) The CEO may, by written notice given to the licensee, revoke the suspension of the licence if it is appropriate to do so in the circumstances of a particular case.
+- (1) An authorised person must, by written notice given to the licensee revoke the suspension of a licence if the authorised person is satisfied that the steps specified in the suspension notice have been taken. - (2) An authorised person may, by written notice given to the licensee, revoke the suspension of the licence if it is appropriate to do so in the circumstances of a particular case.